Clique Girlz: 2007–2008: Incredible

 venues opening for artists including Drake Bell and Demi Lovato, performing songs from the girls' upcoming album.
 They later traveled to Japan for the second time to promote their upcoming album.
 They appeared on several Japanese TV shows and performed at the MTV Vibrations 2008.
 Their first studio album, Incredible, was released August 27, 2008 in Japan.
+Around this time, they became the opening act for The Cheetah Girls' One World Tour.

 They performed at the Fourth of July Philadelphia Fireworks Show and Macy's Thanksgiving Day Parade, and also participated in special events including the Grammys, Kids Choice Awards, Teen Choice Awards and MTV Movie Awards.

 Music videos for the songs "Then I Woke Up", "Incredible", and "You Think" were filmed the same year and the girls did several TV appearances on shows like The Today Show, performing songs like "Incredible", "The Difference In Me" and "Then I Woke Up".

 An acoustic version of their song "Incredible" was included in the AT&T Team USA Olympic Soundtrack 2008.
-The girls were also the official opening act for the Cheetah Girls nationwide "One World Tour".